rehierl/node-tree-outliner/1-3-0-sequences/readme.md

 **TODO** - needs substantial editing

-This content is intended to hold aspects related to sequences of elements.
+This content contains definitions related to sequences of nodes, which will be needed in the context of this discussion.